jobyh/tool_jasmine/README.md

 # JavaScript testing for Moodle & Totara

 Integrates the [Jasmine](https://github.com/jasmine/jasmine) BDD test framework with [Moodle](https://moodle.org/) or [Totara](https://www.totaralms.com/).
-Jasmine was designed to run in-browser and plays nicely with the  and provides a nice HTML based spec runner out of the box.
+Jasmine provides a nice HTML based spec runner out of the box which works well with the platform architecture.
 [Sinon](http://sinonjs.org/) is also included at present for creation of mocks, stubs and spies.

 We're getting there but this is an Alpha release so constructive feedback and bug reports appreciated!